ni554n/truecallerjs_bot/README.md

    login - Login to Truecaller
    installation_id - Login via existing token
-   logout - Logout from Truecaller info - Information about the bot
+   logout - Logout from Truecaller info - Information about the bot & installation_id
    ```

 3. [Set the webhook URL](https://core.telegram.org/bots/api#setwebhook) after deploying the bot using the following procedure.